 No one is born with perfectly white teeth.
 In fact, the exact shade of our teeth is determined by our genetics, and some people’s is naturally a little bit darker.
-Plus, as we age, the shade of our teeth becomes more dull.
+Plus, as we age, the shade of our teeth becomes duller.

 Unfortunately, many people suffer from tooth discoloration, a condition that distorts the natural shade of the teeth making them appear yellow, brown, or spotted.
 Regardless of whether the problem is major or minor, it can be a source of embarrassment and keep people from showing off their smile.
 Luckily, tooth discoloration is both preventable and treatable.
 Use this simple guide to keep your teeth looking white and bright.